Felix-El/cmake-doxytag/README.md

     This will build the documentation and export a tagfile, however has only few benefits over `doxygen_add_docs()` until we make use of that.

 3. Export the Doxytag targets for downstream projects.
-We begin by having Doxytag generate part of the export config for us and install it to the prefix.
+We begin by having Doxytag generate part of the export config for us and install it.

         doxytag_export(
             TARGETS docs